 - Increase your focus and productivity (so you can do all the things!)

 Ways to Make Self Care a Habit

-It’s easy to neglect self care, especially when life gets busy.
+It’s easy to neglect your self care goals, especially when life gets busy or during the COVID 19 pandemic.
 However, if you work to make it a part of your daily routine, you’ll be able to reap all of the benefits.
-You’re going to ask yourself why you didn’t start this new journey sooner!
+You’re going to ask yourself why you didn’t start this new healthy habit journey sooner!